THE ULTIMATE BRAND DEVELOPMENT GUIDE.

-I.e. Is your HR department hiring for fit or hiring based on qualifications?
+Ex.
+Is your HR department hiring for fit or hiring based on qualifications?
 Employees are trainable and will achieve your organization’s goals if they believe in your company’s values.
-No matter what level of education and experience employees have prior, if they don’t buy into your company’s long term goals they won’t be effective employees.
+No matter what level of education and experience employees have prior, if they don’t buy into your company’s long-term goals, they won’t be effective employees.

 2. Does your design and marketing team know what makes your prospective clients tick and what is important to them when they come in contact with your brand?

-ie. Is your business doing a good job collecting data on existing clients and prospective clients to better understand what their needs are and how your business conveys the message that they can satisfy them?
+Ex.
+Is your business doing a good job collecting data on existing clients and prospective clients to understand better what their needs are and how your business conveys the message that they can satisfy them?

 3. Does your staff engage with one another in a way that is consistent with the overall essence you are trying to convey?

-ie. If you want to create a business based on customer satisfaction, you should probably have employees who prioritize each other’s satisfaction in their dealings too.
+Ie. If you want to create a business based on customer satisfaction, you should have employees who prioritize each other’s satisfaction in their dealings too.
 It is hard to turn off the switch if they are resentful to one another when a customer walks in the door.